evilmartians/lefthook/README.md

 sudo snap install --devmode hookah
 ```

-Or take it from [binaries](https://github.com/Arkweid/hookah/releases) and install manualy
+Or take it from [binaries](https://github.com/Arkweid/hookah/releases) and install manually

 ## Scenarios

 ### First time user

-Go to your project directory and run following commands:

 Initialize hookah with the following command

 ```bash